-3. Corporate income tax (cont.)
 Payments on Account of Income Tax Natural or legal persons must make advances or payments on account, according to the following parameters: a.
 By withholding at source; derived from purchasing operations or provision of services, executed. b.
-For Dividends in shares, issued by the paying company to natural or legal persons, the proportional tax levied on the dividend in the terms of this Chapter, will be subject to an advance of the tax of one (1%) on the total value of the Dividend decreed corresponding tax settlements. c.
-By Estimated Return: applies to those taxpayers who, within the year immediately prior to the current fiscal year, have obtained net enrichments of more than 1,500 tax units (1,500 TU), submit an estimated return of their enrichments corresponding to the current taxable year, to the purposes of determining and paying advance taxes, all in accordance with the rules, conditions, terms and forms established by the Regulations.
-4. Corporate income tax of branches of foreign legal persons For income tax purposes, branches, agencies or other permanent establishments of foreign companies are considered domiciled, due to the income produced in the Bolivarian Republic of Venezuela.
-The net income obtained by branches of foreign companies is subject to tax in the same way as national companies; In other words, the tax is affected by rate No. 1.
-5. Income tax for non- domiciled companies Any natural or legal person, resident or domiciled in the Bolivarian Republic of Venezuela, will pay taxes on their income of any origin, whether the cause or source of income is located within the country or outside it.
-Natural or legal persons not resident or not domiciled in the Bolivarian Republic of Venezuela will be subject to the tax established in this Law provided that the source or cause of their enrichments is or occurs within the country, even when they do not have a permanent establishment or fixed base. in the Bolivarian Republic of Venezuela.
+For Dividends in shares, issued by the paying company to natural or legal persons, the proportional tax levied on the dividend in the terms of this 3.
+Corporate chapter, will be subject to an advance of the tax of one (1%) on the total income tax value of the Dividend decreed corresponding tax settlements. (cont.) c.
+By Estimated Return: applies to those taxpayers who, within the year immediately prior to the current fiscal year, have obtained net enrichments of more than 1,500 tax units (1,500 TU), submit an estimated return of their enrichments corresponding to the current taxable year, to the purposes of determining and paying advance taxes, all in accordance with the rules. conditions, terms and forms established by the Regulations.
+For income tax purposes, branches, agencies or other permanent 4. establishments of foreign companies are considered domiciled, due to the Corporate income produced in the Bolivarian Republic of Venezuela. income tax of branches of The net income obtained by branches of foreign companies is subject to tax in foreign legal the same way as national companies; in other words, the tax is affected by rate persons No. 1.
+Any natural or legal person, resident or domiciled in the Bolivarian Republic of Venezuela, will pay taxes on their income of any origin, whether the cause or source of income is located within the country or outside.
+Natural or legal persons not resident or not domiciled in the Bolivarian Republic of Venezuela 5. will be subject to the tax established in this Law provided that the source or Income tax for noncause of their enrichments is or occurs within the country, even when they do domiciled not have a permanent establishment or fixed base in the Bolivarian Republic companies of Venezuela.
 Natural or legal persons domiciled or residing abroad who have a permanent establishment or a fixed base in the country, will be taxed exclusively on the income of national or foreign source attributable to said permanent establishment or fixed base.
-6. Income tax for companies not domiciled due to their international activities The Income Tax Law establishes a presumption for non-domiciled companies that carry out part of their operations in the country.
-The law considers that non-domiciled companies obtain Venezuelan source income equivalent to the following percentages of their Gross Income:
+6. Income tax The Income Tax Law establishes a presumption for non-domiciled companies for companies that carry out part of their operations in the country.
+The law considers that not domiciled due to their non-domiciled companies obtain Venezuelan source income equivalent to the international following percentages of their Gross Income: activities